Survivor Advocacy Services

 Other Options

-If it is not an emergency need, you are not seeking a forensic exam, or you have follow up medical concerns, the Student Health Center can likely support you through their Sexual Health Services.
+If it is not an emergency need, you are not seeking a forensic exam, or you have follow up medical concerns, the Student Health Center can assist you.
+Learn more by visiting their likely Sexual Health Services and Healthcare After Sexual Assault pages.
 If you have further questions about options and resources, connect with Survivor Advocacy Services.

 Supporting Survivors